VaderDev/wish/README.md

 TODO: Format, place
 TODO: Auto self update the wish.cmake script (not just the wish/ folder)

+- v5.5.3
+  - Ensure '/' is present at the end of WISH_PATH_TO_*SOURCE
+  - Update repository URL
 - v5.5.2
   - Fix: Fix additional subdirectory issues with wish_create_external
 - v5.5.1